-Exhaust gases contain carbon monoxide (an odorless, colorless, and poisonous gas).
-These gases are produced by burned gasoline, diesel, or propane gas.
+Exhaust gases contain carbon monoxide (an odorless, colorless, and poisonous gas) produced by burned gasoline, diesel, or propane gas.
 Items such as the range, furnace, water heater, refrigerator, chassis engine, or generator engine can produce these gases.
 These fumes should not be inhaled.

-Portable fuel-burning equipment, including wood and charcoal grills and stoves, shall not be used inside the recreational vehicle, as they can cause fire or asphyxiation.
+Portable fuel-burning equipment, including wood and charcoal grills and stoves, shall not be used inside the coach, as they can cause fire or asphyxiation.
 Failure to comply could result in serious injury or death.